YuzhouGuo/connect4_Game/README.md

 No tester file for this program.
  * Since this is a game, you can always tell whether the algorithm works or not by playing with the machine!

-Start with page 4 of the "A4" pdf file, it gives a instrution about this little-AI assignment.